avalokkumar/food-secure/Readme.md

 d.
 Authentication and Authorization: Using JWT (JSON Web Tokens) for secure user authentication and authorization.

 e.
-RESTful API Design: Implementing RESTful APIs using Spring MVC or JAX-RS to expose the necessary endpoints for communication with the frontend and other services.
+RESTful API Design: Implementing RESTful APIs using Spring MVC to expose the necessary endpoints for communication with the frontend and other services.

 f.
 Data Persistence: Utilizing an Object-Relational Mapping (ORM) tool like JPA to interact with the database.